flextype-plugins/acl/README.md

 ## Features

-* Simple and Flexible ACL(Access Control List) for any entries or any specific data.
+* Simple and Flexible ACL(Access Control List) functionality for any entries or any specific data.
 * Built in Shortcodes and Twig functions to restrict access for specific users in the entries content and templates.

 ## Dependencies

-The following dependencies need to be downloaded and installed for Acl Plugin.
+The following dependencies need to be downloaded and installed for ACL Plugin.

 | Item | Version | Download |
 |---|---|---|